waterlinked/waterlinked.github.io/docs/dvl/bluerov-integration.md

 !!!
 Warning
 	The Power Terminal Blocks are unregulated and directly connected to the battery.
 Any short may generate several amps which will fry most circuits.
 Check that the wires are secured properly in both ends.

-Providing power to the ethernet switch is dependent on choosen ethernet switch.
-For the switch we [recommend](https://www.aliexpress.com/item/32854568356.html) you will additionaly need a [DC/DC converter](https://octopart.com/7812sr-c-murata+power+solutions-49447769) to not exceed the 12V rating.
+Providing power to the ethernet switch is dependent on chosen ethernet switch.
+For the switch we [recommend](https://www.aliexpress.com/item/32854568356.html) you will additionally need a [DC/DC converter](https://octopart.com/7812sr-c-murata+power+solutions-49447769) to not exceed the 12V rating.
 The recommended switch comes with a JST-to-Barrel-plug cable assembly which is used in this guide:

 * Cut off the wires near the barrel plug.
 * Strip off 2-3 mm of the cut wire ends.